wf5w/WF5WRMail/README.md

 # WF5WRMail
 WF5W Remote Email system, using Pat Winlink under the hood

+After installation, just just put the SD Card into your Raspberry Pi, and turn it on.

+The Rmail system will come up with its own hotspot.
+The SSID is initially named "Rmail".
+You just connect your wifi to "Rmail" and connect your web browser to http://10.42.0.1

+You will after 5 seconds be connected to the RMail server.

 # Introduction

 The RMail system uses pat winlink under the hood, and facilitates, the rapid, and easy way to collect email from anyone, on their own cellphone, tablet, or computer.
 The procedure for doing so, will be outlined below.